minhquyet2308/Evidence-based-recommender-systems/README.md

 This package is supported for macOS and Linux.
 The package has been tested on the following systems:

-macOS: Mojave (10.14.1)
+* macOS: Mojave (10.14.1)
-Linux: CentOS 7
+* Linux: CentOS 7

 ### Python Dependencies

-ers mainly depends on the Python scientific stack
+The project mainly depends on the Python scientific stack

+* scikit-learn
+* scipy
+* pandas
+* numpy
+* notebook
+* matplotlib
+* seaborn

+The list of requirement package and their version are shown in details in the file requirement.txt